Islandora/documentation/docs/installation/docker-compose.md

 Pulling watchtower ... done
 ```

 !!!
+Fail "Troubleshooting - make command not found"
+    If you get the error `bash: make: command not found` then you need to install GNU make.
+Run `sudo apt update` and `sudo apt install make` to install.

+!!!
 Fail "Troubleshooting - Docker Versions"
     If you get an error such as: `ERROR: Version in "./docker-compose.activemq.yml" is unsupported.`, then you need to upgrade Docker.
 Enter the command `make clean` before re-attempting to `make demo`.